Onedome raises $3.3 million for AR experience The Unreal Garden

 Evolve Ventures provided the funding.
 The company also received $2.22 million in convertible notes, or loans that lenders can convert into shares of the company.
 Overall, the company has funding of $5.55 million.

 “Onedome and Evolve are both passionate about the evolution of human consciousness.
-The investment was not one of technology or entertainment but of a shared belief,” said Bertram Meyer, Onedome’s chief creative officer, in a statement.
+The investment was not one of technology or entertainment but of a shared belief,” said Bertram Meyer, Onedome’s CEO, in a statement.
 “Our mission to is create artful immersive spaces inviting a shift from Me to We.
 We are specifically choosing interactive experiences that are built to be shared with friends or family, and that invite a moment of awe and beauty, collaboration and presence.
 We want to touch, move and inspire.”

 Evolve Ventures is an investment fund associated with the Evolve Foundation.